 The Carrera is a very clean looking wing, with excellent all-round construction.
 It definitely looks and feels part of the same family as the Gin Atlas and Boomerang 9.

 In the very strong wind I found the Carrera a little hard to hold down before launch.
-Similar to the Atlas, it really wants to come up and fly!
+Similar to it's little brother, the Atlas, it really wants to come up and fly!
 I needed to use the brake lines and rear risers together (a technique which works for most wings, and I use a lot).
 It was quite windy and gusty though.

 Maybe partly due to the conditions but the Carrera came up pretty fast on launch and needed precise input to manage.
 On my first launch I tried to launch like a 'B pilot' and got plucked off my feet and had a 50% collapse, which re-inflated quickly (partly down to pilot input).
 I changed to C pilot mode for my following launches, being a bit more 'on it', and then it was AOK.

-In the air, I found the Carrera’s brake pressure moderate to heavy; the grip balls on the brake handles were appreciated and I quickly found myself flying holding these all of the time.
+In the air, I found the Carrera's brake pressure moderate to a bit on the heavy side.
+The grip balls on the brake handles were appreciated and I soon found myself flying holding these all of the time.
 Because of its relatively high brake pressure it feels at first like the Carrera has relatively short brake travel for a B, however on further investigation I found it can withstand a surprising amount of brake input.
 The brake contact point (when the slack in the brake line is taken out, and the brakes start to take effect) is around 10 cm, which is relatively short compared to most Bs.
-I didn’t need wraps to reach the Carrera’s stall/spin point however I found that it took much more brake than at first I expected and the wing gave good warning before it stalled; this was not overtly sudden or unexpected.
-The Carrera doesn’t feel like a wing which is going to be very forgiving of ham-fisted pilot inputs, but it’s certainly more forgiving and easier to manage than you might expect for a wing with such a high aspect ratio: 6.2!
+I didn't need wraps to reach the Carrera's stall/spin point however I found that it took much more brake than at first I expected and the wing gave good warning before it stalled; this was not overtly sudden or unexpected.
+The Carrera doesn't feel like a wing which is going to be very forgiving of ham-fisted pilot inputs, but it's certainly more forgiving and easier to manage than you might expect for a wing with such a high aspect ratio: 6.2!

 The Carrera responds to brake inputs quickly and with plenty of energy.
 It feels super-efficient.
 Very easy to turn flat; relatively easy to crank and bank.
 It's relatively very high aspect ratio and shorter chord means that the Carrera demands more precise input from the pilot to turn tightly without the risk of spinning it compared to a lower aspect ratio wing, but it's a lot more forgiving than might initially be expected.
 The Carrera is great fun to wing over and dolphin!
 I look forward to smoother conditions and more height to play with it some more.